noxx-digital/NEON-ErrorHandler/README.md

 # NEON-ErrorHandler

 Error handler that takes `set_error_handler`, `set_exception_handler` `register_shutdown_function` callbacks from a strategy design pattern.
-So it can be exchanged at runtime.
+So it can be changed at runtime.

 ```
 composer require noxx/neon-error-handler